snuq/SnuKivyTemplate/Readme.md

 Boolean Property, defaults to True.
 Display files in the browser.
 Setting this to False will result in only folders being shown.

 #### FileBrowser.show_hidden
 Boolean Property, defaults to True.
-Display hidden files when show_files is enabled.
+Display hidden folders, and files when show_files is enabled.

 #### FileBrowser.require_filename
 Boolean Property, defaults to True.
 When this is True, the select button cannot be clicked if no file or folder is selected or provided.